Network Access Tokens Service¶

 The following gives an overview of the technologies the Network Access Tokens service is built on.

 The following gives an overview of how the Network Access Tokens service is deployed and maintained.

 How and where the Network Access Tokens service is deployed¶

-The Network Access Tokens service application is deployed using RPM packages.
+The Network Access Tokens service application is deployed using WAR packages.
 These are built by Gitlab CI in the Application Server repository.
-These can be copied to the Bes RPM package repository run by infra-sas@uis by following these instructions.
-As a last resort RPMs can be manually copied and installed.
+These are deployed using the Ansible above

 Deploying a new release¶